hwride/security/cors/README.md

 # How to run tests
 `node run-cors-tests.js`

-This will boot up some servers the make test requests using Puppeteer and Chrome DevTools Protocol.
+This will boot up some servers then make test requests using Puppeteer and Chrome DevTools Protocol.
 Results are logged to the console.

 # How to startup servers for manual testing
 This will boot up the two servers used by the tests.
 You can then use these for manual testing.